w3c/wai-curricula/content/designer/images-and-graphics.md

 Optional ideas to teach the learning outcomes:

-* Show examples of different images used to convey functionality, such as for printing, searching, or saving a document.
+* Show examples of different images used to convey functionality, for example for printing, searching, or saving a document.
 Explain that it is necessary to provide  an equivalent, succinct text alternative that explains the function rather than a description of the image.
 For reference on how  to provide a text alternative for an image conveying function, see technique [G94: Providing short text alternative for non-text content that serves the same purpose and presents the same information as the non-text content](https://www.w3.org/WAI/WCAG21/Techniques/general/G94.html).

 #### Ideas to Assess Knowledge for Topic